 Every academic year, Berklee strives to provide students with a known, tested, and supported laptop platform for the curriculum.
 At times, this laptop may not be the absolute latest model released by Apple.
 Berklee endeavors to provide a proven, stable technology environment in which students can learn and faculty can teach.
 Therefore, we must evaluate, test, and be able to support all computers and software prior to distribution.
 In addition, to the extent possible, we try to keep the overall package affordable.
 We always endeavor to maintain classroom and educational continuity, however computer models and software applications in the package can change at any time.

-There are many avenues available for students to learn about all of the components in their laptop package:
+There are many avenues available for you to learn about all of the components in your laptop package:

-- Part of the content of the required first-semester course MTEC-111, Introduction to Music Technology, will focus on computer basics.
+- Part of the content of the required first-semester course MTEC-111, Introduction to Music Technology, will focus on computer and music technology basics.

 Individual needs and preferences vary, so most people prefer to select their own personal style, color, and quality.